-The only thing holding this country back is the relatively high cost and its remote location.
+The only thing holding this country back is the relatively high cost and remote location.

 Africa’s second-largest economy is one of the safest countries in Africa to live and work in.
 The population has recently become more politically aware and socially active.
 There are a lot of decent, well-off people who enjoy living here.

-The infrastructure is generally good, and the country offers plenty in terms of investment opportunities.
+The infrastructure is generally good, and the country offers plenty of investment opportunities.

-However, it’s still a bit difficult recruiting skilled workers, and the cost of living is high.
+However, it’s still a bit difficult to recruit skilled workers, and the cost of living is high.